mhpjay/histo_plot/README.md

 histo_plot
 ==========

-Simple python function to print a graphical histogram to the shell.
+Simple python function to print a histogram to the shell.
 Not many features right now, but gets the job done in most cases.

 For an example, run histo.py with no arguments to print out a normal distribution.